devAmulya/KBP-python/readme.md

-A Quiz gui platform designed similar to KBC.
+A Quiz GUI platform designed similar to KBC.